Laggh/Laggh/ENGLISH.md

 ### Programming languages and technologies I use:
 - Lua (Mostly for games, but I also use Luvit to build some command-line tools)
 - C# (WinForms)
-- JavaScript (React, React Native, and Node.js)
+- JS/TS (React, React Native, Node.js and p5.js)
 - PHP (Vanilla and Laravel)
 - C/C++ (Basic knowledge)

 ### Technologies I plan to learn:
-- TypeScript
 - Julia
-- React and React Native
 - GDScript
 - GLSL
 - C (Advanced)

-### PC Specs:
-- Dell Inspiron 3421
-- Intel i3-3217U @ 1.8GHz
+### Specs do meu PC:
+- Ryzen 5600GT
-- 1TB HDD
+- 480GB SSD
-- 12GB DDR3 RAM
+- 16GB DDR4 RAM

 <!--
 **Laggh/Laggh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.